Generic selectors

 Home to Chelsea Women, Kingsmeadow is also the primary location for Chelsea's men's Under-21s side.
 Located in Kingston-upon-Thames in London, the 1989-built stadium has been the home for the club's women's side since 2017 and the Academy teams since 2020.

-The highest-ever attendance recorded at the stadium was a match played between AFC Wimbledon and Accrington Stanley, which attracted 4870 spectators on 14 May 2016.
+The highest-ever attendance recorded at the stadium was 4,870 spectators for a match between AFC Wimbledon and Accrington Stanley on 14 May 2016.

-The highest attended match involving Chelsea there was a friendly played back in 1995, versus the ground's then-occupiers, Kingstonian, which saw 4582 fans attend.
+The highest-attended match involving Chelsea was a friendly played back in 1995 versus the ground's then-occupiers, Kingstonian, which saw 4,582 fans attend.

 How to get to Kingsmeadow – Chelsea Academy home stadium